Algebraic structures in group-theoretical fusion categories: Morita equivalence of algebras in a category of bimodules

 \section{Morita equivalence of algebras in a category of bimodules}

-In this section, take $\C$ to be a rigid monoidal category and take $A$ a special Frobenius algebra in $\C$.
+In this section, recall that $\C$ is a fusion category, and take $A$ a connected, special Frobenius algebra in $\C$.
 Our main result is on the Morita equivalence of algebras in the monoidal category of bimodules ${}_A \C_A$, given in Theorem~\ref{thm:Morita-updown} below.
 To begin, consider the following result and terminology.
+In its proof, we use some auxiliary results included in the Appendix. \begin{theorem} Let $(\mathcal{S}, \otimes_{\mathcal{S}})$ and $(\mathcal{T}, \otimes_{\mathcal{T}})$ be fusion categories.
+Take a monoidal functor $\Gamma: \mathcal{S} \to \mathcal{T}$ that preserves epimorphisms and so that the natural transformation $\Gamma_{*,*}$ of $\Gamma$ is an epimorphism.
+If $S$ and $S'$ are Morita equivalent algebras in $\mathcal{S}$, then $\Gamma(S)$ and $\Gamma(S')$ are Morita equivalent algebras in $\mathcal{T}$. \end{theorem}